Complete Guide to Garage Floor Coatings (2026)

 • Flexible: Better thermal expansion/contraction tolerance

-• Chemical resistant: Excellent resistance to harsh chemicals
+• Chemical resistant: Excellent resistance to harsh chemicals and solvents

 • Always use a topcoat and, more importantly, be sure your topcoat has the abrasion loss rating (the lower the number, the better) that's equal to or greater than your floor traffic load.